Reports you can prove.

 A scoped report for an authorized organization or care provider, governed by access and consent.

-Governed source
+Reproducible source

-See a verifiable report end to end.
+See a verifiable report from start to finish.